elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 You would want to enrich your code with a range of different breadcrumbs depending on important user actions in your application.

-As default, a maximum of 10 breadcrumbs are stored in-memory at all times.
-The list acts as first in, first out where adding a new breadcrumb to a full list will automatically remove the oldest breadcrumb in the list.
+As default, a maximum of 10 breadcrumbs are stored in memory at all times.
+The list acts as first in first out, where adding a new breadcrumb to a full list will automatically remove the oldest breadcrumb in the list.
 The allowed number of breadcrumbs in the list can be changed using the `breadcrumbsNumber` option:

 ```javascript
 var logger = new Elmahio({